(As amended by E-mail ballots on February 29, 2012 and July 2, 2019)

 ARTICLE VI—Nomination and Election of Officers and the Board of Directors

 - The Nominating Committee shall be comprised of the immediate past president as chair, plus three members of the Society selected by the chair of the nominating committee to represent all constituencies of the Society.
 The nominating committee shall prepare a slate of candidates for each of the officer or board positions being vacated at the end of an elected term of office.
-Candidates for officer positions must be current or past Board members.
 The number of candidates for the position of: Vice President/President Elect and Secretary shall be at least two; for Treasurer shall be at least one; and for Board Director shall be larger than the number of open positions by at least one.